 We also believe that a significant portion of our executives' cash compensation should be based on the attainment of business goals established by our board of directors or the compensation committee.
-Each of our named executive officers other than Pieter Muntendam, our former president and chief executive officer, participated in our 2017 Senior Executive Cash Incentive Bonus Plan ("2017 Bonus Plan").
-The 2017 Bonus Plan provides for formula-based incentive payments based upon the achievement of certain corporate and individual performance goals and objectives approved by our board of directors and compensation committee, respectively.
+Each of our named executive officers other than Abraham Ceesay, our former chief operating officer, participated in our 2018 Senior Executive Cash Incentive Bonus Plan ("2018 Bonus Plan").
+The 2018 Bonus Plan provides for formula-based incentive payments based upon the achievement of certain corporate and individual performance goals and objectives approved by our board of directors and compensation committee, respectively.
 We typically establish bonus targets for our named executive officers and conduct an annual performance review process to serve as the basis for determining eligibility for any such bonuses.
 Among the key parameters that typically are the basis for such bonus determinations are our achievement of overall corporate goals and the achievement of specified goals and objectives by each individual employee.
+With respect to performance in fiscal year 2018, the target bonus opportunity as a percentage of base salary for each of Mr. Tucker, Mr. Ignelzi and Mr. Ceesay were 50%, 37% and 40%, respectively.